MaximeKjaer/PboxDesign3.0/README.md

 Still missing better mobile support, which is on its way!

-Design 3.0 supports station_cnt
-station_cnt is an optional modification for your PirateBox which enables you to see how many clients are connected.
+Design 3.0 supports station_cnt, which is an optional modification for your PirateBox which enables you to see how many clients are connected.
 To add it, please see:

 http://piratebox.aod-rpg.de/dokuwiki/doku.php?id=modification_list#show_connected_clients